enosair/bentkus_conf_seq/README.md

 ### Introduction

 *Let Y1, Y2, . . . be independent real-valued random variables, available sequentially, with mean mu.
-A 1-delta confidence sequence is a sequence of confidence interval {CI_1, CI_2, ...} where CI_n is
+A 1-delta confidence sequence is a sequence of confidence intervals {CI_1, CI_2, ...} where CI_n is
 constructed on-the-fly after observing data sample Yn, such that Pr( mu in CI_n for all n >= 1) >= 1 - delta.*

 Many inference problems are online nature.
 Examples includes sequential decision problems like A/B testing, adaptive sampling schemes like bandit selection, etc. Practitioners often wants to stop data sampling or processing when a required guarantee is satisfied.
-Confidence sequence is used to help determine the number of samples you need, i.e. the stopping time.
+Confidence sequence is used to help people determine the number of samples you need, i.e. the stopping time.

 We provide a Bentkus confidence sequence that improves on the exisiting approaches that use Cramér-Chernoff techniques